coreboot/coreboot/Documentation/releases/checklist.md

       can be used as release builders.

 ### Week following the release
+- [ ] Do the final release notes - Fill in the release date, remove "Upcoming release" and other filler from the current release notes.
+- [ ] ADMIN: Upload release files & toolchain tarballs to the web server.
+- [ ] ADMIN: Upload the final release notes to the web server.
+- [ ] ADMIN: Upload crossgcc sources to the web server.
+- [ ] Create coreboot-sdk and coreboot-jenkins-node docker images based on the release ID and push them to dockerhub.
+These can be used as release builders.
 - [ ] Update download page to point to files, push to repo.
+- [ ] Remove code that was announced it was going to be removed.
+- [ ] Update AUTHORS file with any new authors.
+- [ ] Update Documentation/releases/boards_supported_on_branches.md.

+### 7 days after release tag
+- [ ] Meet with release team.
 - [ ] Write and publish blog post with release final notes.
-Branch releases notes should be included in the same post.
+Branch releases notes (if any) should be included in the same post.
-- [ ] Remove code that was announced it was going to be removed.
-- [ ] Update `Documentation/releases/boards_supported_on_branches.md`
+- [ ] Set up for next release.

 ### Creating a branch
 - [ ] Branches are named 4.xx_branch to differentiate from the tags.